ubinexus/sonic-utilities/doc/Command-Reference.md

 **show platform temperature**

-This command displays the status of the device's thermal zones
+This command displays the status of the device's thermal sensors

 - Usage:
   ```